JCmusik/CIDM3312/Assignments/Buffteks/README.md

 7. Sort Student or Organizational records\
     One Shot command: ` dotnet run sort `

-8. Search for records for Student/Team and Client/Organization\
+8. Search for Student or Organizational records\
     One Shot command: ` dotnet run search `

 9. Group records by table number\
     One Shot command: ` dotnet run group `